Associate Professor of Political Science, Stanford University (2008 – present)

 Articles in Refereed Journals and Books:

-“Philanthropy in Democratic Societies,” with Lucy Bernholz and Chiara Cordelli, in Philanthropy in Democratic Societies, Bernholz, Cordelli, Reich, eds., under review.
+“Philanthropy in Democratic Societies,” with Lucy Bernholz and Chiara Cordelli, in Philanthropy in Democratic Societies, Bernholz, Cordelli, Reich, eds., forthcoming.

-“On the Role of Foundations in Democratic Societies,” in Philanthropy in Democratic Societies, Bernholz, Cordelli, Reich, eds., under review.
+“On the Role of Foundations in Democratic Societies,” in Philanthropy in Democratic Societies, Bernholz, Cordelli, Reich, eds., forthcoming.

 “Intergenerational Transfers of Private Wealth: How Philanthropic Institutions Can Serve Future Generations” with Chiara Cordelli, in Institutions for Future Generations, Axel Gosseries and Iñigo González, eds., under review with Oxford University Press